RISHISUPERYO-GAMERZ/OP-ROCKY-RISHISUPERYO-BOT/README.md

 Big thanks go to team BLACK **LIGHTNING** and **PIKACHU** bot for this project

-Sun fact 😂= those bots owners are my best  friend of tg 💙
+Fun fact 😂= those bots owners are my best  friend of tg 💙

 They really helped me a lot in coding❤️💙 :)